SriVenkatv/NetworkAutomation-/README.md

 5)	Haproxy.cfg.j2: Haproxy configuration file using jinja2 template.
 6)	Index.php: simple php file which shows hostname, ip and port.

 This assignment is to implement a simple web service using Nginx webserver and Haproxy load balancer.
-The basic architecture of running webserver: